-AMD Radeon Software is an amazing tool that allows us to do things like changing our GPU and game settings, fine-tuning fan speeds, monitoring temperatures, and even overclocking our GPU.
+AMD Radeon Software is a fantastic tool that allows us to change our GPU and game settings, fine-tune fan speeds, monitor temperatures, and even overclock/ undervolt / underclock our GPU.

 Below you can find the Best AMD Radeon settings with explanations and suggestions for each setting so you can tweak them to your needs.

 Here is a video I’ve made with the best AMD Radeon Settings if you prefer watching to reading, but I suggest you do both since this post is more up-to-date.

 Before optimizing our AMD Radeon settings, ensure you have the latest GPU drivers installed on your computer.